 sixty-eight RMs, fifty-five RMLs, one RMF, six RMCs, three RCLs, two RMAs, including the first BEA front entrance Routemaster, and of course, the FRM.

 We even had an RML from Germany, and one from Sweden, with RMs and RMLs from north and south Wales, numerous Routemasters that were recently returned to the UK, many that have been specially prepared for this event, including many vehicles that have repainted and several Routemasters which made their rally debut at the event.
-A selection of photographs will shortly be added here to our Gallery section of the main website.
+A selection of photographs have been added here to our Gallery section of the main website.

 Click here to see the full list of all vehicles that attended Routemaster 60.

 A special all-colour 80-page Souvenir Programme was produced for Routemaster 60.
-These can be puchased by clicking here.
+This can be puchased by clicking here.

-We now have in stock the special Routemaster 60 blinds for the standard RM/RML front blind box, and there are only a few sets left available.
-An illustration of these blinds can be seen above.
-If you would be interested in a set, then please click here.
+The special Routemaster 60 blinds are for the standard RM/RML front blind box, and there are only a few sets left available.
+If you would be interested in purchasing a set, then please click here.
 The cost of these is £40.00 per set.